liu-xingliang/cumed_workshop/01.wdl_humanwgs/wdl_humanwgs.md

 To increase the level of parallelism, `make_examples` supports sharding of its input and output via the `--task` argument with a sharded output specification.
 Below is the `make_examples` commands used in the pipeline (of course, the number of shards and parallel jobs for a full Human WGS dataset, e.g., 30X dataset, will be larger and the pipeline does not need singularity shell for each command):

+DV was tuned to fit PacBio mode: `--norealign-reads`, `--alt-aligned-pileup diff_channels`, `--vsc-min-fraction-indels 0.12`

+* `--norealign_reads`: do not locally realign reads before calling variants.
+Reads longer than 500 bp are never realigned.
+* `--alt_aligned_pileup diff_channels`: include alignments of reads against each candidate alternate allele in the pileup image.
+* `--vsc_min_fraction_indels 0.12`: indel alleles occurring at least this fraction of all counts in the AlleleCount will be advanced as candidates (default is 0.06).

+Also, the following parameters enable haplotype sorting of PacBio HiFi reads to make a better decision whether a variant has a copy from one or both parents

+* `--add_hp_channel`: add another channel to represent HP tags per read.
+* `--sort_by_haplotypes`: sort reads based on their HP tags.
+* `--parse-sam-aux-fields`: auxiliary fields of the BAM/CRAM records are parsed.
+Needed by --sort-by-haplotypes by --add-hp-channel.
+* `--phase-reads`: calculate phases and add HP tag to all reads automatically.

 ```bash
 # gcr.io/deepvariant-docker/deepvariant:1.5.0
 # singularity pull deepvariant.sif docker://gcr.io/deepvariant-docker/deepvariant:1.5.0